Kami/raspberry-pi-ham-radio/radio_bridge/README.md

 - [ ] Rate limiting / abuse pervention - each command can run x times per time period, depending on the command / plugin
 - [ ] Move common logging, config parsing code into common pacakge
+- [ ] Emulator mode so plugins and functionality can be tested without a radio
+- [ ] Ability to enable specific plugins

 Plugins: